pyroscope/alma-nap/README.rst

 By default, a HTTPS-only setup is created, with HTTP supported only for the necessary ACME callbacks used during certificate signing.
-`ufw` is installed and used to manage port 80 dynamically during the certificate signing and renewal process, unless port 80 was open to start with.
+``ufw`` is installed and used to manage port 80 dynamically during the certificate signing and renewal process, unless port 80 was open to start with.

+Additionally, some related tools can be installed:

+* *GitLab CE* to manage your web site source code, including the *Mattermost* group chat server that comes with it.

 *ALMA-NAP* is MIT-licensed.